-When doing this, try to use breast pump and your own hands to stimulate your breast.
-While pumping the first breast, express the other one. you can express milk before your baby awakens in the morning.
+When doing this, try to use a breast pump and your own hands to stimulate your breast.
+While pumping the first breast, express the other one.
+You can express milk before your baby awakens in the morning.
 You can schedule a pumping time after work or during lunch break to get more expressed milk for each session.

-4. Increase pumping sessions
+Increase pumping sessions

 - Do breast pumping or hand expression for 15 minutes

 - Then rest without milk removal for 30 mins

 - Repeat these steps at least three times throughout your waking hours.
 While doing this method, it’s also vital that you drink lots of water.